Twin Perspectives

 best beaches in norfolk

 The beach at Wells-next-the-Sea is also flanked by a pinewood forest.
-Planted over 100 years ago, these Corsican pines are a delight to wander through and we had a lovely walk through them, spotting squirrels and birds as we went.
+Planted over 100 years ago, these Corsican pines are lovely to wander and we had a beautiful walk through them, spotting squirrels and birds as we went.

 For those really looking to stretch their legs, you can walk the few miles along the beach to the Holkham Estate, who actually own the beach at Wells.